Guidance

 • M23 Improving Health and Safety on board vessels

 Please note this information is for guidance only and is not exhaustive or binding.
-If you are unsure whether an item is eligible, please check the General Guidance and if you are still unsure contact the MMO.
+If you are unsure whether an item is eligible, please contact MMO.

 When applying for funding for changes onboard a vessel you must engage with the Maritime and Coastguard Agency (MCA) to ensure works meet the standards for fishing vessel modifications, including MIN593 (F) pre-approval by MCA.

-Details of local surveyors and offices can be obtained from the MCA website.
+Details of local surveyors and offices can be found on the MCA website.

-We will send details of submitted applications to MCA as soon as they are received for review but recommend that you discuss the project proposal with MCA before submitting to MMO.
+We will send details of submitted applications to MCA as soon as they are received for review but recommend that you discuss the project proposal with MCA before submitting an application to MMO.
+All projects on-board a vessel will be reviewed by both MMO and MCA.

 For projects that have the potential to impact vessel stability we require you to supply evidence at the claims stage to demonstrate that you have fully engaged with MCA throughout the project and all works undertaken meet MCA safety and stability requirements.
 No funds will be paid out unless we receive this confirmation which will be verified with MCA.